bonitasoft/bonita-doc/md/refactoring.md

 * contract input
 * business variable
 * page
-* search index (in Bonita Subscription Pack editions Efficiency, Performance and Entreprise)
+* search index (in Bonita Subscription Pack editions Efficiency, Performance and Enterprise)

 When you change the name of an element of one of these types, the name is changed throughout the process definition, including inside scripts and connector instance definitions.